fivemoreminix/fivemoreminix/content/blog/crafting-compilers.md

 date: 2020-01-04
 photo: /images/crafting-compilers/compilers-mystery.png
 description: Compilers are one of the very few types of software that become as complex as operating systems.
 Compilers are daunting because they require a deep understanding.
 This is an illustrated introduction to how programming languages work.
-tags: ["compilers", "interpreters", "lexers", "ast", "parsers", "code generators", "basics"]
+tags: ["compilers", "interpreters", "lexers", "ast", "parsers", "code generators", "basics", "theory"]
 draft: false
 ---